Rate And Term Refinance Explained

 - More favorable loan terms

-- Obtaining a different loan type (i.e. switching from an ARM to fixed-rate mortgage)
+- Obtaining a different loan type (for example, switching from an adjustable-rate mortgage to a fixed-rate mortgage)

 - Building equity in your home